raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

          In normal (non-error) flow, the code from the separator sheet is used to determine the file names in the batch.
       5. The user can concurrently prepare the next batch and load it into the ADF when convenient.
 If another separator page is encountered, that will signal the end of the batch.
 The ability to load the ADF while scanning is not feasible with all scanners.
       6. If there is no error, the scanner would continue onto the next batch without stopping, and start the new batch based on the separator page.
-   -  **MANUALLY:**
+   -  **Manually:**
       1. The user enters the prefix for the batch manually into the ScanEngine App.
       2. The user places the batch without a separator page into the ADF.
       3. The user waits for the timeout to occur before loading the next batch.
-4. **Staging Area:** The images in the batch are copied to a staging directory, as they are scanned.
+4. **Image Staging Area:** The images in the batch are copied to a staging directory, as they are scanned.
 5. **Fully Logged:** A log is produced showing the progress of each ballot in the batch.
-6. **Final Area:** If the batch is completed without error, then the images in the batch are copied to the final area.
+6. **Image Final Area:** If the batch is completed without error, then the images in the batch are copied to the final area.
 Signed hashes are provided for each image scanned.
 These images can be written directly to USB drive so there is no connection to the voting system environment, and there is no connection to the Internet.
 7. **Return Batch:** The operator removes the scanned batch from the output tray of the scanner and the separator page is kept on the top of the batch for identification purposes.
-We recommend that the operator would seal the batch into a zip-lock bag, and place it in the box holding the ballots.
+We recommend that the operator would seal the batch into packaging, such as a tamper-evident zip-lock bag, which can show the cover sheet while also maintaining integrity of the batch, and place it in the box holding the ballots.
 In this way, the batch can be identified later.
 If any ballots had to be remade, then the batch may need to be put aside so the ballot can be returned to the batch before storage.
-8. **ERROR FLOW.** In the case of an error, the images captured in that batch would be deleted in the staging area, and the user alerted to the failure.
+8. **Error Flow:** In the case of an error, the images captured in that batch would be deleted in the staging area, and the user alerted to the failure.
 Sometimes, it is possible to remove the offending ballot, if it is not scannable due to being damaged, and then run the batch without that ballot.
 Instructions are provided to the user for error recovery.
 9. **Remaking ballots:** Any ballots that are damaged and cannot be scanned can be combined into another batch, or they can be scanned on a co-located flatbed scanner and kept with the batch.
 10. **USB Drive:** After all scanning is completed, the USB drive is removed and then hand-carried out of the secure air-gapped environment, and then uploaded to the AuditEngine datacenter for processing.
-11. **Random spot checks.** As the scanning progresses, the user is able to review the fidelity of the images and compare with the paper on a random inspection basis, either as they are being scanned or later, because the batches are identified in storage and in the archives.
+11. **Random spot checks:** As the scanning progresses, the user is able to review the fidelity of the images and compare with the paper on a random inspection basis, either as they are being scanned or later, because the batches are identified in storage and in the archives.
+12. **Public Oversight:** A livestream camera should be positioned to record the activity in the scanning process, and simultaneously show the log as it being generated.
+If used, random number generation should use ten-sided dice in a public meeting to create the seed of a random number generator or to directly select the batches to be included.

 ## Batch Scan Dialog